xiaosean/xiaosean.github.io/_posts/2018-09-13-domain-adaptation-self-training.md

 comments: true

 # The title of your post
-title: 簡介 - Unsupervised Domain Adaptation for Semantic Segmentation via Class-Balanced Self-Training
+title: CBST簡介 - Unsupervised Domain Adaptation for Semantic Segmentation via Class-Balanced Self-Training

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.